-2019 is the year of pre-loved fashion, and we know you’re going to absolutely love this movement as much as we do at Current Boutique!
+We are in the year of pre-loved fashion, and I know you’re going to absolutely love this movement as much as we do at Current Boutique!

 Do you want to strut your stuff in high-end, luxury brands?